CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Evaluation

-\paragraph{An issue identified by rule 6.} \Autoref{lst:case1} shows a test case exposing a performance issue in MySQL's cardinality estimator.
+\paragraph{Issue \#108852 identified by rule 6.} \Autoref{lst:case1} shows a test case exposing issue \#108852 in MySQL.
 Rule 6, which replaces \lstinline{ALL} with \lstinline{DISTINCT} in \Autoref{tab:rules}, exposed this issue.
-In \Autoref{lst:case1}, the first query in line 5 fetches the rows including duplicate rows, while the second query in line 6 excludes duplicate rows, so the fetched rows of the second query should be no more than that of the first query.
-However, the number of estimated rows of the second query is greater than that of the first query, which is unexpected.
-Suppose a query $q$ with \lstinline{ALL} is a subquery of another query $Q$ with \lstinline{DISTINCT}, this issue affects whether \lstinline{DISTINCT} should be pushed down to the execution of $q$ for an efficient query plan that aims to retrieve fewest rows from $q$.
+In \Autoref{lst:case1}, the first query in line 5 fetches the rows including duplicate rows, while the second query in line 6 excludes duplicate rows, so the cardinality of the second query should be no more than that of the first query.
+However, the estimated cardinality of the second query is greater than that of the first query, which is unexpected.
+Suppose a query $q$ with \lstinline{ALL} is a subquery of another query $Q$ with \lstinline{DISTINCT}, this issue affects whether \lstinline{DISTINCT} should be pushed down to the execution of $q$ for an efficient query plan that aims to retrieve the fewest rows from $q$.
 This issue was confirmed by the MySQL developers already three hours after we reported it.

-\paragraph{An issue identified by rule 11.} \Autoref{lst:case2} shows another test case exposing an issue CockroachDB's cardinality estimator by rule 11, which removes either operand of an OR expression.
+\paragraph{Issue \#89161 identified by rule 11.} \Autoref{lst:case2} shows a test case exposing issue \#89161 in CockroachDB by rule 11, which removes either operand of an OR expression.
 The predicate \lstinline{(t0.c0 IS NOT NULL)} in the \lstinline{WHERE} clause of the second query should fetch no more rows than the predicate \lstinline{(t0.c0 IS NOT NULL) OR (1 < ALL (t0.c0, t0.c0))} of the first query.
-However, the number of estimated rows of the second query is greater than that of the first query, which is unexpected.
+However, the estimated cardinality of the second query is greater than that of the first query, which is unexpected.
 This issue was caused by a buggy logic to handle the \lstinline{OR} clause.
-In CockroachDB, given predicates \lstinline{A} and \lstinline{B}, the number of estimated rows of predicate \lstinline{A OR B} is calculated by: $P(A \: OR \: B) = P(A) + P(B) - P(A \: AND \: B)$.
-However, when \lstinline{A} and \lstinline{B} depend on the same table or column, the number of estimated rows was unexpected.
+In CockroachDB, given predicates \lstinline{A} and \lstinline{B}, the estimated cardinality of predicate \lstinline{A OR B} is calculated by: $P(A \; OR \; B) = P(A) + P(B) - P(A \; AND \; B)$.
+However, when \lstinline{A} and \lstinline{B} depend on the same table or column, the estimated cardinality is unexpected.
 We found this issue by rule 11 in \Autoref{tab:rules}.
 Although this issue was known, it had been backlogged for around 10 months since it was first found.
 When we reported our test case, the developer opened a pull request in their git repository to fix it after three days.